hucker/pathql/AI_CONTEXT.md

 1. **Arrange**: Set up the test data, environment, and dependencies.
 If Python fixtures are used, they should be documented here.
 2. **Act**: Perform the action or behavior being tested.
 3. **Assert**: Verify the outcome.

+### Fixtures

+- Inside of fixtures thre should be a comment for # Arrange at the start of the fixtures
+- If there is code after the yield there should be a # Teardown comment

+### Test Comments
+- Test modules should have at least a short one line description of the module
+- Test functions should have at least a short one line descrition of the test.

 ### Inline Example